htool/signalk-naviop-plugin/README.md

 The plugin with emulate an AT30 Digital Switching Gateway device which is neccesary for the MFD to work.
 You can set the paths for the different switches/fuses in the plugin config.

+For the Victron Cerbos you may need to add a data connection (canbus) and use that canbus interface.

 #### What the plugin does
 The plugin will listen for switch commands (126208) from the MFD, send the state change to SignalK (electrical.naviop.(switches|fuses).$instance.state) and send out an update (127501) from Naviop to the MFD.
 Due to non-standard usage of the 127501 PGN it doesn't work well with the standard electrical.switches.bank. setup.